Everest College (Missouri)

 Everest College was a for-profit career college in Springfield, Missouri, formerly known as Springfield College.
 Everest College offered diplomas, associate and bachelor's degrees in the fields of business, administration, computer technology, legal, and health care programs.

 Everest College was in no way affiliated with Springfield College, located in Springfield, MA, or any of the Springfield College regional campuses.

 History

 On October 17, 1996, Corinthian Colleges, Inc. acquired Springfield Business College in Springfield, Missouri, and the name of the college was changed to Springfield College.
 The Ontario Metro campus is a branch of Springfield Business College in Springfield, Missouri.

 In October 2000, the name was changed to Rhodes College.
-In April 2002, the name of the college was changed back to Springfield College in order to return to its roots as a community-based institution.
+In April 2002, the name of the college was changed back to Springfield College in order to return it to its roots as a community-based institution.

-In March 2006, the name of the college was changed to Everest College at which time the Ontario Metro campus moved to a new building at 1819 South Excise Avenue in Ontario, California.
+In March 2006, the name of the college was changed to Everest College at which the same time, the Ontario Metro campus moved to a new building at 1819 South Excise Avenue in Ontario, California.